POST MAY CONTAIN AFFILIATE LINKS- READ DISCLOSURE FOR INFO.

 Make friends in the waiting rooms

-I would had saved myself some anxiety if I’d talked to those ladies more.
+I would have saved myself some anxiety if I’d talked to those ladies more.
 There is a sisterhood of all women who have cancer or are facing a possible diagnosis.
 I learned that later.
 Had I reached out, they would have wrapped me in an embrace even warmer than that blanket.
 It is easier to face this process with friends, even if you just made those friends minutes ago.

 I heard back from the clinic quickly.
 They needed another test, an ultrasound assisted biopsy.
 Also, I’d see an oncologist surgeon on the same day just in case.
 I realized I could be living out my last cancer-free days.
 The uncertainty was disorienting, a little like a forced move to a new neighborhood.
 Weird, huh?